wilsonmar/wilsonmar.github.io/shop/index.md

 ## Glasses

 Glasses are one of my essentials.
-So I keep an extra set in my backpack, in the car, in my suitcase.
+So I keep a set on my pocket, in my backpack, in the car, in my suitcase.

 Considerations:
    * width appropriate for face?